trynthink/scout/docs/ecm_reference.rst

 ECM Definition Reference
 ========================

 In some parts of the definition of an ECM, specific values must be entered for the ECM to be valid and successfully included in an analysis.
-In particular, the installed cost and performance units used must match exactly with the expected units for a given building sector, end use, and technology type.
-These units are defined by the EIA Annual Energy Outlook data used to define the baseline technology cost, performance, and lifetime.
+In particular, the installed cost and energy efficiency units used must match exactly with the expected units for a given building sector, end use, and technology type.
+These units are defined by the EIA Annual Energy Outlook data used to define the baseline technology cost, efficiency, and lifetime.

 .. _ecm-applicable-baseline-market: